dmitri-carpov/angularjs-portlet/README.md

 <script type="text/javascript" src="/angularjs-portlet/js/angular/ngupload-min.js"></script>
 ```

-3. It includes application.js which already defines AngularJS namespaces for services and controllers
+3. The application.js library will be added as well.
+It defines AngularJS namespaces for services and controllers:

 ```js
 angular.module('portal.services', ['ngResource']);